 Global Volunteer Month is a time to recognize the impact of volunteer service in our communities.
-Invite employees and supporters to contribute to that impact by making a difference in their own community during Global Volunteer Month through virtual volunteering opportunities.
+Invite employees and supporters to contribute to that impact by making a difference in their own community during Global Volunteer Month through virtual or in-person volunteering opportunities.

-If your week or month of service doesn’t occur in April, and you’re not mobilizing volunteers for Earth Day, you may decide to encourage participating in a virtual service opportunity during Global Volunteer Month.
+If your week or month of service doesn’t occur in April, and you’re not mobilizing volunteers for Earth Day, you may decide to encourage participating in a volunteer service opportunity during Global Volunteer Month.
 Be sure to share your plans with middle-managers and get their buy-in, as they can be helpful champions of volunteering by sharing Global Volunteer Month information with their teams.

 - Use your internal communication channels to encourage searching and signing up for an upcoming virtual project in your company’s volunteer management system if available or, in the United States, you can direct employees to find local volunteer opportunities at www.pointsoflight.org/volunteer.

-- Connect with your nearest Points of Light Global Network affiliate to find virtual volunteer opportunities in your community or to help you design a meaningful service experience for your fellow employees.
+- Connect with your nearest Points of Light Global Network affiliate to find virtual and in-person volunteer opportunities in your community or to help you design a meaningful service experience for your fellow employees.
 Find your local affiliate at www.pointsoflight.org/global-network.

 Recognize Your Volunteers and Volunteer Champions